AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-12-08-writing-better-css.md

 .button:not(.disabled):is(:focus, :hover) {}
 ```

-This is great because it means that we don't have to repeat any intermediate classes or pseudo-classes—we only need to list them once and chain an `:is` or `:where` to supply an additional list of selectors to match.
+This is great because it means that we don't have to repeat any intermediate classes or pseudo-classes—we only need to list them once and chain an `:is` to supply an additional list of selectors to match.

-The `:is` and `:where` pseudo-classes are even nicer in Sass since you don't need to retype the base selector at all and can just leverage the ampersand operator:
+The `:is` pseudo-class function is even nicer in Sass since you don't need to retype the base selector at all and can just leverage the ampersand operator:

 ```css
 .nav-link {